katjone/react_todo_walkthrough/sprints/Sprint5.md

 }
 ```

 We've added an anchor tag with an `remove` in it.
-When it gets clicked it invokes the `onDeleteTodo` function defined on `props`.
-That means we need to pass `.onDeleteTodo` as `props` from the parent component of `Todos`.
+When it gets clicked it invokes the `deleteTodo` function defined on `props`.
+That means we need to pass `.deleteTodo` as `props` from the parent component of `Todos`.
 In `src/components/Todos.js`

 ```js
 let todos = this.props.todos.map( (todo) => {